 Gross Rent Multiplier Formula

-As shown in the formula above, the gross rent multiplier is calculated by taking the price of the property and dividing it by the potential gross income of the property.
-Also, notice that if we rearrange the above formula we can solve for the price of the property:
+The gross rent multiplier is defined as the sales price of a property divided by its potential rental income.
+If we rearrange the above formula we can solve for the price or value of the property:

 Gross Rent Multiplier Example

 Let’s take a quick example to illustrate how the gross rent multiplier works.
-Consider a commercial office building with a year 1 gross potential income of $100,000 and a price of $1,000,000.
+Consider a commercial office building with a year 1 potential rental income of $100,000 and a sales price of $1,000,000.

 What is a Good Gross Rent Multiplier?